 How to Determine the Best Sewing Machine for You

 Think carefully about the following questions before you go shopping.
-Your hunt for the perfect sewing machine will be more focused and you will be less likely to get overwhelmed by the number of choices.
+Your hunt for the perfect sewing machine will be more focused, and you’ll be less likely to get overwhelmed by the number of choices.

 Why do you want a sewing machine?

-As you start your hunt, you will discover many sewing machines can be used for multiple purposes while other machines are designed for a specific kind of sewing.
+As you start your hunt, you’ll discover many sewing machines can be used for multiple purposes.
+Other sewing machines are designed for a specific kind of sewing.

-If you have imagined yourself making clothes, doing random sewing and craft projects, home decor, and/or piecing and quilting you will want to look for a traditional sewing machine that will enable you to sew one or more of these types of projects.
+If you have imagined yourself making clothes, doing random sewing and craft projects, home decor, and/or piecing and quilting, you’ll want to look for a traditional sewing machine that will enable you to sew one or more of these types of projects.

 What is your skill level?

-If you have been sewing for a while and are thinking about getting a new machine, look for one with features that will address frustrations you have felt and solve problems you have experienced on your current machine.
+If you’ve been sewing for a while and are thinking about getting a new machine, look for one with features that will address frustrations you have felt and solve problems you have experienced on your current machine.